-Streets, Driveways, Pedestrian Facilities Required Improvements and Design Standards
+Streets, Driveways, Pedestrian Facilities

-Driveway Details: The location shall be shown on the Subdivision plan for all lots off an existing road, and for lots on a newly developed road.
+Driveway Details: The location shall be shown on the Site Plan for all buildings off an existing road, and for buildings on a newly developed road.
 The following criteria shall pertain to the driveway location and standards.

-- 1) The vertical grade of the driveway within fifty (50) feet of any intersecting street shall have a grade not exceeding two (2) percent. - 2) The landing area at the intersection of the driveway and the road shall be a minimum of twenty (20) feet in length, and a slope not exceeding two (2) percent. - 3) The driveway shall not interfere with drainage and shall be designed to prevent excessive drainage from the driveway onto the roadway.
-The driveway shall be properly graded to prevent standing water or other hazardous conditions which could interfere with safe stopping of the vehicle. - 4) The driveway shall have a minimum width of 12 feet. - 5) Driveways shall not be located within 150 feet of a street intersection. - 6) The driveway location shall be selected to provide safe sight distance and shall be in accordance with the standards of the American Association of State Highway and Transportation Officials (AASHTO) or New Hampshire Department of Transportation (NHDOT) standards, the stricter shall apply. - 7) Any driveway crossing a wetland or body of water shall have all permits required by the New Hampshire Wetlands Boards and other applicable approval. - 8) The driveway shall be laid out to intersect the street as nearly as possible at right angles, but in no case at an angle less than sixty degrees at the right-of-way line. - 9) Driveways shall not interrupt the natural or ditch line flow of drainage water. - 10) In all cases the driveway shall be wide enough to accommodate emergency vehicles.
+- 1) The vertical grade of the driveway within fifty (50) feet of any intersecting street shall have a grade not exceeding two (2%) percent. - 2) The landing area at the intersection of the driveway and the road shall be a minimum of twenty (20) feet in length, and a slope not exceeding two (2%) percent. - 3) The driveway shall not interfere with drainage and shall be designed to prevent excessive drainage from the driveway onto the roadway.
+The driveway shall be properly graded to prevent standing water or other hazardous conditions which could interfere with safe stopping of the vehicle. - 4) The driveway shall have a minimum width of twelve (12) feet. - 5) Driveways shall not be located within one hundred fifty (150) feet of a street intersection. - 6) The driveway location shall be selected to provide safe sight distance and shall be in accordance with the standards of the American Association of State Highway and Transportation Officials (AASHTO) or New Hampshire Department of Transportation (NHDOT) standards, the stricter shall apply. - 7) Any driveway crossing a wetland or body of water shall have all permits required by the NHDES Wetlands Bureau and other applicable approval. - 8) The driveway shall be laid out to intersect the street as nearly as possible at right angles, but in no case at an angle less than sixty degrees at the right-of-way line. - 9) Driveways shall not interrupt the natural or ditch line flow of drainage water.